Floh de Cologne

-This odd little item came free with an issue of US prog mag Progression, and turns out to be the entire collected works of the early-'80s outfit that grew out of mental Baltimore proggers OHO, with all tracks recorded between 1981-4.
+This odd little item came free with an issue of US prog mag Progression, turning out to be the entire collected works of an early-'80s outfit that grew out of mental Baltimore proggers OHO, all tracks recorded between 1981-84.
 The band tell me that the first thirteen tracks were lined up for release at the time, but it never happened.

-Fittingly, given when they were active, Food for Worms have that quirky 'new wave' sound about them, with short but action-packed songs, vocals that owe a not-so-minor debt to Talking Heads et al., and the then-fashionable Farfisa organ.
-Plenty of squelchy synths, jagged rhythms and general weirdness, but the only Mellotron (from Mark O'Connor) is some faint background choirs on opener All You Need Is Jazz, doubled with real voices (thanks, Jay).
-So; good, if odd album, very little 'Tron indeed.
-It appears to be currently available through the The Orchard label, in case you're trying to find a copy.
+Fittingly, given when they were active, Food for Worms have that quirky 'new wave' sound about them: short but action-packed songs, vocals that owe a not-so-minor debt to Talking Heads et al. and the then-fashionable Farfisa organ.
+Plenty of squelchy synths, jagged rhythms and general weirdness, but the only Mellotron (from Mark O'Connor) is the faint background choirs on opener All You Need Is Jazz, doubled with real voices (thanks, Jay).
+This is currently available through the The Orchard label, in case you're trying to find a copy.

 See: OHO | Dark Side